-Heart disease is the top killer, and a woman’s risk of heart disease increases dramatically around the time she goes through menopause — for most women this is between ages 50 to 54.
+Heart disease is the leading cause of death.
+A woman’s risk of heart disease increases dramatically around the time she goes through menopause — for most women, this is between ages 50 to 54.
 What happens during menopause is that the levels of the primary female hormone, estrogen, in a woman’s body drop significantly.
 Signs of heart changes during menopause start to show during this time, and you could be a bit alarmed.

 With a drop in the estrogen level, a woman’s heart and blood vessels become stiff and less elastic.
 Now because of these changes, the blood pressure tends to rise.
 Then elevated blood pressure can place added strain on the heart.
 This could be attributed to your menopause heart pounding.